Debate teams shine in public speaking competition

 • Is AI really making us smarter?

-The standard of speaking throughout the evening was exceptionally high and Bridgewater teams achieves outstanding results, finishing as both winners and runners-up in each section.
+The standard of speaking throughout the evening was exceptionally high and Bridgewater teams achieved outstanding results, finishing as both winners and runners-up in each section.
 Students impressed judges with their well-researched arguments, clarity of delivery and confident presentation skills, representing themselves and the school admirably.
 Members of Worsley Rotary praised the professionalism, maturity and quality of the students’ contributions, providing extremely positive feedback on both the event and the performances.

 Later that same week, Bridgewater’s commitment to public speaking continued as three members of the school’s Public Speaking Team competed in the second round of the English Speaking Union’s Churchill Public Speaking Competition, held at Manchester High School for Girls.
 The Year 9 and 10 team consisted of: